MayaFlux/MayaFlux/docs/Tutorials/SculptingData.md

 <details>
 <summary>Click to expand: A Container That Grows</summary>

-A **DynamicSoundStream** is a Container—it has the same interface as SoundFileContainer (channels, frames, metadata, regions).
+A **DynamicSoundStream** is a child class of `SignalSourceContainer` much like `SoundFileContainer` that we have been using.
+It has the same interface as `SoundFileContainer` (channels, frames, metadata, regions).
 But it has different semantics:

 - **Dynamic size**: Starts small, grows as data arrives
 - **Transient modes**: Can operate as a circular buffer (fixed size, overwrites old data)
 - **Sequential writing**: Designed to accept data sequentially from processors
-- **No inherent structure**: Unlike SoundFileContainer (which knows "this is a file with a start and end"), DynamicSoundStream is just a growing reservoir of data
+- **No inherent structure**: Unlike SoundFileContainer (which knows "this is a file with a start and end"), DynamicSoundStream is just a growing reservoir of data.

 Think of it as:
 - **SoundFileContainer**: "I am this exact file, with this exact data"